Madmax-xhyyy/LMS-Website/README.md

 ---

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome!
+-Contributions are welcome!

-Fork the repo
+-Fork the repo

-Create a new branch (feature/my-feature)
+-Create a new branch (feature/my-feature)

-Commit your changes
+-Commit your changes

-Open a Pull Request
+-Open a Pull Request